nabilcanan/Sorting_Creation_Updated/README.md

 ## Functionality

-1. Sorting Creation Files:
+1. Sorting Creation Files(Sort Awards, Backlog, Sales History, etc):
    - The program allows you to sort different types of creation files, such as Award, Backlog, Sales History, SND, and VPC files.
-   - Sorting is performed based on columns we need sorted
+   - Sorting is performed based on columns we need sorted that was in our Creation Instructions.
    - The sorted files are saved within the same file.

-2. Adding Files to Active Contract File:
+2. Adding Files to Active Contract File (Merge and Create 'Lost Items' Sheet):
    - The program facilitates merging multiple files into the Active Contract File.
    - The files include the Active Supplier Contracts, Prev Contract, Awards, Backlog, Sales History, SND, and VPC files.
    - The program adds these files as separate sheets in the Active Contract File.
    - Additionally, it identifies and creates a "Lost Items" sheet that shows missing items from the previous to the active contract.

-3. Updating Active Contract File with Previous Contract Information:
+3. Updating Active Contract File with VLOOK-UP Function:
-   - The program retrieves the previous contract file and copies the data into a new sheet named "Prev Contract" in the Active Contract File.
-   - It then performs data operations to match the IPNs from the previous and active contracts.
-   - The program adds the columns from the previous contract to the Active Supplier Contracts sheet, filling in the corresponding data for matching IPNs.
-   - The merged data is saved in the Active Contract File.

-## How to Use

-1. Run the program and select the desired file to perform sorting or merging operations.
-2. Follow the prompts and select the appropriate options to sort or merge the files.
-3. The program will automatically perform the operations and save the resulting files.
+   - This button will take last week's file, and this newly created sheet with the Lost Items (our current week's file) and perform a Vlook-Up, that will bring in the columns we need from Prev Contract
+   - Once this is complete you can choose to save the file into a new workbook or save into the existing one where everything was merged

-For the merge files and do the lost items sheet select in this order
+For the **Merge Files and Create 'Lost Items' Sheet button** select the files in this order:
 1. current week
 2. last week
 3. awards